What is credit?

 Lending recklessly isn’t good for us, for our shareholders, or for our community.
 But most importantly, it isn’t good for you.

-That’s why creditworthiness matters to us – and why we take our role as responsible lenders very seriously.
+That’s why creditworthiness matters to us.
+We take our role as responsible lenders very seriously.

 Need help budgeting or managing debt?
 We can help with money tools and tips.